AnaBrh/Thread-Talk/README.md

 This app is intended to simulate a service similar to Reddit.
 It has basic functionality such as the user being able to navigate between pages, browse articles, as well as vote and post/delete comments on articles.

 Currently there is a hard-coded list of users to login as that are provided in the API, making it possible to post comments and delete your own comments as that user.
-This leaves space for extra functionality to be added, such as a user authentication page, posting/deleting articles etc.
+This leaves space for extra functionality to be added, such as a user authentication page, posting/deleting articles, sorting and filtering articles etc.

 You can find the hosted version of the app [here](https://thread-talk-app.netlify.app/).